LucasUnizar/DeepONets-Lightning/README.md

 ## Equations Solved

 This repository focuses on solving the following 1D partial differential equations.
-The exact formulations used for data generation can be found within the `data-creator` folder, typically in files like `create_burgers_data.m` and `create_reaction_diffusion_data.m`.
+The exact formulations used for data generation can be found within the `data-creator` folder, typically in files like `Burgers_data.m` and `RD_data.m`.

 ### 1D Burgers' Equation